jonthorell/synth-nu-vinyl-store/README.md

 # To Do

 Update stock when an order has been completed
-Staff view
+Staff view - in progress
-Curreny selector in profile
-Wrap order history in datatable to make it sortable Change "Thank you" to something else if viewing a past-order Double check if I've understood webhooks.
+Double check if I've understood webhooks.
 Should'nt an order be placed even if something goes wrong if the payment.intent succeeded?

 Check everything!